 Using the current rate of Jobseeker of \$668.40 per fortnight as an example, this is nowhere near enough to meet basic housing needs, even with the additional full rate of Commonwealth Rent Assistance (CRA) of \$151.60 per fortnight.
-In this scenario, someone on Jobseeker and paying \$337.54 per week in rent would be left with \$72.46 per week to meet all other needs - food, bills, medical expenses, transport and clothing.
-A spend of any more than 30 per cent of income on rent in this case, \$273.33 per fortnight, including CRA, is the definition of housing stress for people on a low income - a nationally accepted benchmark.
+In this scenario, someone on Jobseeker and paying \$337.54 per week in rent would be left with \$34.46 per day to meet all other needs - food, bills, medical expenses, transport and clothing.
+A spend of any more than 30 per cent of income on rent (in this case, \$246) per fortnight is the definition of housing stress for people on a low income - a nationally accepted benchmark.
 It is estimated at least 40 per cent of people receiving CRA are in this position.